-- Barometric pressure: 86 kPa to 106 kPa - Temperature: within the range defined by the manufacturer for the of the equipment, if a range is defined.
-If no range is so defined by the manufacturer, the recommended range is 15 °C to 30 °C. - Relative humidity: within the range defined by the manufacturer for the of the equipment, if a range is defined.
+- Barometric pressure: 86 kPa to 106 kPa; - Temperature: within the range defined by the manufacturer for the equipment, if a range is defined.
+If no range is so defined by the manufacturer, the recommended range is 15 °C to 30 °C; - Relative humidity: within the range defined by the manufacturer for the equipment, if a range is defined.
 For processing of paper and card media only, if no range is so defined by the manufacturer, the recommended range is 40% to 70%.

-In addition, for equipment the sound pressure level of which varies with temperature, the room temperature during the measurement shall be 23 °C \pm 2 °C.
+For equipment whose noise emissions vary with ambient temperature in a deliberate manner (e.g., by varying the speeds of air moving devices), the room temperature during the measurement shall be 23 °C \pm 2 °C.